 This guest post was written by Cassidy Geppert.
 Cassidy is a licensed Yoga teacher and an avid gardener.
-Read her bio
+Learn more about Cassidy.

 * The yoga sequence is not a substitute for professional medical advice.

 If you are experiencing pain please see your physician or other health care provider before attempting any yoga poses.*

 The following is a simple sequence of yoga for gardeners to help you maintain a happy body while working the land.

 Single stretches can be incorporated as needed into your garden time, or the series can be performed as a whole before or after gardening.